GaalexxC/nginxubuntu-php7/README.md

 Local Server: Go to your sites web address (EX: http://loacalhost:8080 ) and start building immediately!
 Remote Server: if your DNS is setup then you can access your site immediately (EX: http://www.domain.com )

+## Proposed Additions (All optional)
+Percona MySQL 5.7 Server setup
+Bind9 DNS fully configured and ready to go Postfix/Dovecot mail server with all the bells and whistles vsftpd setup and configuration
+More? >:

 ## License

 Apache License 2.0

 ## Development / Contribute

 Created in 2016 for easy server setups.
 Further development is planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.
+I welcome code efficiency and optimization comments.
+I have extensive knowledge in server setup, security and optimization, whatever makes it easier is my moto.
+The issue is not if I can its if I have the time to...

 ## PHP5 User?